(1) One should not enter the temple of the Deity in a car or palanquin or with shoes on the feet.

 (5) One should not enter the temple of the Deity without first making some sound.

-There must be a big bell hanging in front of the temple room so that whoever comes into the room can ring the bell.
+front of the temple room so that whoever comes into the room can ring the bell.
 This item is called prabodhana, or offering oneself submissively to the Lord.
 This is the first item.
 The visitor must chant “Jaya Çré Rädhä-Govinda!” or “Jaya Çré Rädhä-Mädhava!” when he rings the bell.
 In either case, the word jaya must be uttered.
 [CC Madhya 24.334 Purport]

 (6) One should not enter the Deity room or touch the body of the Deity after having smeared oil over his body.